 • Must have a thorough working knowledge of Microsoft Office Suite.

-• Must have an ability to produce and analyze reports consistently and accurately, and write business correspondence and agency policies/procedures.
+• Must have an ability to produce and analyze reports, and write business correspondence.

-• Must have the ability to effectively present information and respond to questions from groups of managers, employees, clients, funders, governmental agencies, and the general public.
+• Must have an ability to effectively present information and respond to questions from groups of managers, employees, clients, and the general public.

-• Must have an ability to read, understand, apply language and concepts, and make independent decisions based on policies, governmental regulations, technical procedures, general business periodicals, professional journals, and contracts.
+• Must have an ability to read, understand, apply language, and make independent decisions based on policies, governmental regulations, technical procedures, and contracts.

-• Must have demonstrated analytical, critical thinking, problem-solving, strategic thinking, and planning skills.
+• Must have demonstrated analytical, critical thinking, and problem-solving skills.

 • Must have conflict resolution experience.